 - Hair of Gold, Heart of Gold: Dumb Bunny.
 Also Angel in the Chaykin miniseries.

 - Joker Immunity: Justified when King Solovar of Gorilla City takes Grodd in yet again at the end of Foglio's miniseries.
 Sam asks for a real explanation why Grodd's still around; Solovar replies that, if he can't find a way for humanity and Gorilla City to live in peace, he'll have Grodd around to lead them to war instead.)

-- Money, Dear Boy: Why Sam does schlocky comic books instead of the more refined art he wants to do.
+- Money, Dear Boy: In-Universe, why Sam does schlocky comic books instead of the more refined art he wants to do.

 - Most Writers Are Writers: Sam is a beleaguered comic book artist, which allowed for some satire about the industry.